 while you are conducting your burning.

-For those of you without a computer or Internet access, you can call Shelburne Control at 625-8200 to get your burning permit.
+For those of you without a computer or Internet access, you can call the Shutesbury Fire Station at 413-259-1211 to get your burning permit.
+This option is only available Monday through Thursday from 9:00 am to 1:00 pm.
 They will in turn enter the information into the system.

 Now that we have covered how to get a permit, let's talk regulations and safety.

 The season runs from January 15 through May 1.
 The hours for burning are from 10:00 A.M. to 4:00 P.M.